 Part-time faculty teaching at the graduate level should hold the highest earned degree in their disciplines, although in exceptional cases extensive professional experience or scholarly or creative activity may substitute for the highest earned degree.
 The department head should justify, in writing, the employment of faculty who do not hold the terminal degree in their fields, and shall keep on file documentation of work experience, certifications, and other qualifications if these are to substitute for or supplement formal academic preparation.
 In such cases, the faculty teaching graduate or professional level courses must, as a minimum, have earned a master's degree and completed at least 18 graduate semester hours in their teaching field.
-In addition, instructors who teach graduate courses approved by and under the authority of the Graduate Faculty must be approved by the Dean of Graduate Studies.
+In addition, instructors who teach graduate courses approved by and under the authority of the Graduate Faculty must be approved by the Dean of The Graduate School.

 Scheduled Closings.
 Notices of official closings and holidays are presented in the University schedule of classes or provided through official channels.